bbc/newslabs-docs/docs/Triplestore.md

  - **tag**: URI of a concept - multiple tag parameters can be used
  - **tagop** : {and | or | fingerprint} The operations to apply to the supplied tags.
 Default is 'and'. 'fingerprint' returns creative works best matching the set of tags supplied.
 (Warning fingerprint search is not fast!)
- - **before** : optional date in YYYY-MM-DD format defining the date before which articles were published
+ - **before** : optional ISO date defining the date before which articles were published
- - **after** : optional date in YYYY-MM-DD format defining the date after which articles were published
+ - **after** : optional ISO date defining the date after which articles were published
  - **createdBy** : optionally filter by NewsService (source) using cwork:createdBy URIs
  - **limit** : integer - max number of articles to return, default 10
  - **offset** : integer - offset to start results from to allow for paging / infinite scroll